 Sorry about the bumbling around in Mathematica – I needed the screw up trifecta 🙂

-This was a fun projects.
-I think it would be a neat one for kids learning learning about factoring, too, so they could see how the two equations we studied in the last video relate to each other.
+This was a fun project.
+I think it would be a neat one for kids learning about factoring, too, so they could see how the two equations we studied in the last video relate to each other.